 To summarize, diving in Ushuaia was an excellent surprise.
-I loved taking pictures of the cold water marine fauna but it was tough to endure the cold on my hands.
+I loved taking pictures of the cold-water marine species but it was tough to endure the cold on my hands.
 I had a hard time trying to stop my hands from shivering as I was adjusting the focus.
-If it can help, tell yourself that after diving you will be able to enjoy delicious “dulce de leche” pancakes in one of the many cosy cafes of Ushuaia main street with a warm cup of coffee or a cup of mate with Argentinian divers!
+If it can help, tell yourself that after diving you will be able to enjoy delicious dulce de leche pancakes in one of the many cosy cafes of Ushuaia main street with a warm cup of coffee or a cup of mate with Argentinian divers!

 PIN IT FOR LATER